Mads-NL/barnes-hut/README.md

 # Barnes-Hut Simulation Repository

 ## Overview
 This repository contains an implementation of the Barnes-Hut algorithm in Fortran.
 The Barnes-Hut algorithm is a tree-based method to approximate the forces in an N-body simulation, ideal for simulating systems with a large number of particles, like stars in a galaxy.
+The next step is to implement SPH for a realistic simulation of a galaxy.

 ## Files Description
 - **barnes_lf.f95**: Implements the `calculate_forces` subroutine for calculating forces acting on each body using the tree structure.